tayganr/purviewlab/modules/module14.md

 ![Policy Subject](../images/module14/02-07Subject.png)

 8. Select the **Save** button to save the policy.
 9. Select the newly created policy from the list of policies on the the Policy portal.
-Select the **Publish** button on the right top cornerof the page.
+Select the **Publish** button on the right top corner of the page.

 ![Policy Publish](../images/module14/02-09publish-policy.png)